 Is It Going to Hurt?

-When you’re ready to have sex again after baby, my best advice is to go slow.
+When you’re ready to have sex again after having a baby, my best advice is to go slow.
 Your vagina went through a lot during delivery.
 Even though your provider has cleared you to resume intercourse, most women are scared of pain with intercourse.
 Some of this is psychological and will improve with time.
-However, some can be a physical concern because of lacerations, scar tissue, or dryness.
-Vaginal dryness is a common complaint in the postpartum period.
-It can be worse and stick around longer in women who are breastfeeding.
-Using a lubricant and going slow will help.
-However, sometimes this isn’t enough, and your provider may recommend an additional supplement to improve your symptoms.
+However, some women may experience physical concerns due to lacerations, scar tissue, or dryness.

 What if it Doesn’t Feel the Same?